BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Tutorial_1.rst

 Result Objects
 ################################################

-Each time a filter is executed, it will return an `nx.ExecuteResult` object.
+Each time a filter is executed, it will return a :ref:`nx.IFilter.ExecuteResult <result>` object.
 This object can be interrogated for both warnings and errors that occured while the filter was executing.
 A typical function that can be written to properly error check the 'result' value is the following: